Last updated on August 8th, 2021

 Your number will be automatically terminated with your previous telco once the porting is completed.

-Both plans are very flexible, and you can cancel them any time.
-This is because they are different from the contract plans that you can have with the original telcos.
+Circles Life is very flexible, and you can cancel your plan at any time.
+This is because Circles Life is different from the contract plans that you can have with the original telcos.

 These plans are similar to the monthly subscriptions that you pay for, such as Disney+.

-Which telco should you choose between Circles Life and GOMO?
+Which telco should you choose between Circles Life and Singtel?

 Choose Circles Life for greater flexibility

-Circles Life provides a wider variety of plans that can cater to your different data needs.
+Circles Life offers a wider variety of plans based on your data usage:

 Depending on the amount of data you consume, you can choose from the following plans: